ye-yu/rafolwen.github.io/projects/a71d33a4bd658647bb4dd145399c9fb9/content.md

 Google Assistant Youtube Player
+---
----I used PushBullet and IFTTT to fetch command from Google Assistant can open console browser to play youtube media
+I used PushBullet and IFTTT to fetch commands from Google Assistant and then opened a console browser to play youtube media.